You-Gao/Blog/_fun/2024-08-30-guilty-gear-strive.md

 **Expression:** Each character lends itself to have skill and character expression.
 What is your playstyle, how does that playstyle change, how do you adapt, and etc. produces the dimension of expression through not only skill, but also personality.

 I get how people might be confused about me putting social interaction and narrative here.
 The idea is there are two ways people can go about playing games: The individualistic subject that plays to win or the community subject that plays to connect.
 After reflecting on games, I feel like they have so much more power as a connective medium than the former relation.
-While the thrill of competition is undeniable, the moments where I’ve deeply enjoyed the game is with others—whether through friendly banter, exchanging tips, or even just mutual respect after a hard-fought match.
+While the thrill of competition is undeniable, the moments where I've deeply enjoyed the game is with others—whether through friendly banter, exchanging tips, or even just mutual respect after a hard-fought match.

 ## Conclusion: